 Client Training in WordPress

 Around the time of launching the site, or a little bit beforehand, we’ll schedule an in-depth training session to teach you how to update the new website.
 All the websites that I build run in WordPress, which is a popular Content Management System (CMS) used by millions of people, organizations and businesses around the world.
-Our in-person or Skype training session will get you started, and then I’ll continue to be available to you, answering your questions and helping you learn the ropes.
+Our in-person or online training session will get you started, and then I’ll continue to be available to you, answering your questions and helping you learn the ropes.
 All of my projects also come with built-in support for after launching, so that I’ll be there to answer any questions that you might have.